 Even though they need electricity to run, they use renewable sources (the soil, air or water) to extract heat.
 This makes it far more energy-efficient than traditional methods of heating.
 It is also more energy-efficient as it only needs to power two fans (the condenser and the evaporator) in the pump.

 As they are more energy-efficient, they will save you money in the long term.
-As renovating an older house can be expensive, it’s important to find ways to lower the overall cost, whilst modernising it so that it’s more comfortable for you to live in.
+As modernising an older houme can be expensive, it’s important to find ways to lower the overall cost, whilst creating it so that it’s more comfortable for you to live in.

 Depending on the age of the property, you might have to update the boiler.
-A great way of modernising it, there are many benefits that come with upgrading that you will see from the moment you have one installed.
+A great way of modernising an old home, it comes with many benefits that you will see from the moment you have one installed.
 Here are the top four:

 Older boilers tend to be far more energy inefficient in comparison to newer models.
 In order to save you money in the long term and be more environmentally friendly, look out for boilers which have an A+ energy rating.
 Saving you £100’s a year and producing less carbon dioxide, it’s a worthwhile investment.